NodeLabs13/NETHER/README.md

 This package comes with the **Nether Flash Tool (Secure Edition)** to make installation easy.

-1.  **Matikan Antivirus**: Nonaktifkan Windows Defender / antivirus lainnya (lihat bagian di atas).
+1.  **Disable Antivirus**: Turn off Windows Defender / other antivirus (see section above).
 2.  **Connect ESP32**: Plug your ESP32 board into your computer via USB.
 3.  **Open Flash Tool**: Run `Nether Flash Tool.exe` found in this folder.
 4.  **Activate Trial License**:
-    -   Klik **"Read MAC"** untuk membaca MAC Address perangkat ESP32 Anda.
+    -   Click **"Read MAC"** to read your ESP32 device's MAC Address.
-    -   Tool akan secara otomatis mendaftarkan MAC Address dan mengaktifkan lisensi **Trial**.
+    -   The tool will automatically register the MAC Address and activate the **Trial** license.
-    -   Pastikan status lisensi berubah menjadi **"Trial"** sebelum melanjutkan.
+    -   Ensure the license status changes to **"Trial"** before proceeding.
 5.  **Flash Firmware**:
-    -   Pindah ke menu **"Flash"**.
+    -   Switch to the **"Flash"** menu.
-    -   Pilih file firmware yang disediakan jika tidak terdeteksi otomatis.
+    -   Select the provided firmware files manually if not detected automatically.
-    -   Klik **"Start Flashing"** dan tunggu hingga selesai.
+    -   Click **"Start Flashing"** and wait for completion.
 6.  **Connect to AP**:
     -   Network: **"NETHER"**
     -   Password: `superadmin`